Pathak94/electronut.github.io/_posts/2016-01-17-all-roads-shenzhen.md

 crash recoverability.
 So of course I bought one.

 Looking at HQB, you understand why so many companies from the west have operations here.
-Need a roll of MOSFETs for your assembly line?
+Need a reel of MOSFETs for your assembly line?
 No problem - just walk to HQB and get one.
 It's like buying vegetables in a supermarket.